 -assistance to maintain enrollment, access community resources, and meet family goals,

 -high-quality child care in an environment that is safe, nurturing, age appropriate, stimulating, and promotes the healthy development of each child,

 -regular assessments for health and educational needs, and

 -parent involvement as families develop advocacy skills to support their own goals.

 A family may be eligible if receiving public assistance (TANF/CalWORKs), Social Security Income (SSI), has taken in a foster child, or is homeless.
 Children with an IFSP/IEP are welcome.
 Families may also be able to transfer from another Early Head Start within Humboldt County (documentation required).
 We also welcome previously enrolled children (within 60 days of leaving the agency in good standing).

-> To enroll on this program, see the following form: Early Head Start Child Care Partnership (English/Español)
+To enroll on this program, see the following form: Early Head Start Child Care Partnership Application for Families (English/Español)

-> Desired Results Developmental Profile/Rating Records
+Desired Results Developmental Profile/Rating Records